hiveot/hub/docs/README-TD.md

 The 'id' field uniquely identifies the Thing using a URI.

 The WoT standard defines the ID to start with the "urn:" prefix.
-HiveOT uses the 'dtw:{agentID}' prefix for Things provided by agents. (still not sure if the urn: prefix is required and why.
-Various examples doesn't include it)
+HiveOT uses the 'dtw:{agentID}' prefix for digital twin Things provided by agents. (still not sure if the urn: prefix is required and why.
+Various examples don't include it)

 HiveOT bindings use the hardware device identification where possible.
 For example, zwave node 15 on homeID "aabbccdd" would have an 'id' value of "aabbccdd.15".
 When published by an agent with account ID 'zwavejs' the digitwin Thing-ID will be "dtw:zwavejs:aaabbbcc.15".